Gravity, Cartan geometry, and idealized waywisers: The variational calculus of differential forms

 We can now extend the above discussion to include gauge covariant exterior derivatives $D$.
 Strictly speaking there is no need to do this but it simplifies calculations immensely and keeps the expressions manifestly gauge covariant throughout the calculation.

 For concreteness we use the waywiser forms and their gauge-covariant derivatives to illustrate the computational techniques involved.
 As in the case of the exterior derivative, we infer from linearity that the variation symbol $\delta$ commutes with the gauge covariant exterior derivative $D$.
-For example, in the case of the curvature two-form we have
+In the case of the curvature two-form we have the important relation

 Because the gauge covariant exterior derivative satisfies the Leibnitz rule, e.g.

 where $\Phi^{ABC\dots}$ is some Lie-algebra-valued p-form, and the gauge covariant exterior derivative reduces to the ordinary exterior derivative for a form with no free gauge indices, e.g.